vzhuang/CUDA-convnet/README.md

 We implement the following layers:

 * convolution layers
-** hard padding
+..* hard padding
-** arbitrary stride, number of filters
+..* arbitrary stride, number of filters
 * max-pooling layers
 * fully connected layers
-** supports arbitrary number of neurons
+..* supports arbitrary number of neurons

 ## Results
 _______

-We test our performance on the MNIST dataset.
+We test our performance on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 The vanilla cpu version achieves ~80% accuracy at convergence, while a simple 3 layer (convolution->pooling->fully connected) gpu network achieves ~95% accuracy.
-It also trains much faster [numbers needed].
+It also trains much faster compared to the CPU version, running through the entire dataset of 60,000 points in ~4 seconds.

 Output for `batch_size = 1`
 ```